ericdaat/vuepress-blog/blog/flask-app-production.md

     In this post we are going to see how we can efficiently deploy a web application powered by Flask (a Python framework) to production.
 We won't code a complex application, actually we will just stick to the Flask Hello World example.
 ---

+# Deploying a Python Flask application to production

 In this post we are going to see how we can efficiently deploy a web application powered by Flask (a Python framework) to production.
 We won't code a complex application, actually we will just stick to the Flask Hello World example.

 ## Basic Flask application
 If you've never heard of Flask before, I recommend you to visit its [website](http://flask.pocoo.org/) and read about it.